 Many creatures of the deep sea have developed the ability to glow.
-This cool phenomenon comes through Bioluminescence, either from a chemical in their body, or bacteria on their skin.
+This amazing phenomenon comes through Bioluminescence, either from a chemical in their body, or bacteria on their skin.
 But the bio-fluorescence that appear in these Swell Sharks (Cephaloscyllium ventriosum) is different.

 Sharks have light and dark spots all over their bodies, and the light spots absorb the blue light from the sea and turn it into a lower energy green glow.
 They use this to identify and communicate with other sharks of their species.
 It can even fight off infections!